 Passionate about popularising classical music, Cheng has amassed an online following of 33 thousand subscribers (as of March 2025) and 6 million views on YouTube.
 His videos have been viewed for over 200 thousand hours in 144 countries.

-Cheng founded Sonautic Ltd, a music technology company specialising in the development of AI audio analysis and feedback for musicians, in Feb 2025.
-Its flagship product, Sonautic, which he designed and developed with his partners at the University of Cambridge and Imperial College London, is the world’s first musicians’ intelligent practice assistent that can cater to musicians of a professional level.
+In February 2025, Cheng founded Sonautic Ltd, a music technology company that pioneers the development of training tools for musicians through AI and real-time audio analysis.
+Its flagship product, Sonautic - which Cheng designed and developed with his collaborators from the University of Cambridge and Imperial College London - is the world’s first intelligent practice assistant that can cater to the needs of professional musicians, scheduled for release in September 2025.